 Talent putting the media on a hot plate.

-Talent stirring the media.

-Add 1 milliliter of 5 milligrams per milliliter cholesterol dropwise to prevent precipitation, 1 milliliter of 1 m435olar calcium chloride, 1 milliliter of 1 molar magnesium sulfate, and 25 milliliters of 1 molar pH 6.0 potassium dihydrogen phosphate to the media [1].
+Add 1 milliliter of 5 milligrams per milliliter cholesterol dropwise to prevent precipitation, 1 milliliter of 1 molar calcium chloride, 1 milliliter of 1 molar magnesium sulfate, and 25 milliliters of 1 molar pH 6.0 potassium phosphate buffer to the media [1].

-Talent adding cholesterol, calcium chloride, magnesium sulfate, and potassium dihydrogen phosphate one by one to the media.
+Talent adding cholesterol, calcium chloride, magnesium sulfate, and potassium phosphate buffer one by one to the media.

 Transfer 2 milliliters of nematode growth medium media into each well of a 24-well plate with a sterile serological pipette [1].